mapbox/awesome-vector-tiles/README.md

 - [mapbox-vector-tile-java](https://github.com/wdtinc/mapbox-vector-tile-java) - Encode and decode v2.1 Mapbox Vector Tiles.
 Convert JTS Geometry to and from MVT features, including simple user data support.
 Utility functions for converting world coordinates to MVT coordinates and clipping to a tile envelope.
 - [cached-vector-tile](https://github.com/developmentseed/cached-vector-tile) - An alternative implementation of the vector-tile-js interface, backed by plain JS objects/arrays rather than parsed-on-demand protobuf data.
 Trades away memory efficiency for faster feature.loadGeometry() calls.
 - [tilegrinder](https://github.com/rastapasta/tilegrinder) - A helper library for applying a data altering function on each vector tile in an MBTiles, using the native protobuf wrapper for de- and encoding, recompressing the results and storing them either in an MBTiles or as single files.
+- [SwiftVectorTiles](https://github.com/manimaul/SwiftVectorTiles) - A Swift encoder for vector tiles according to the Mapbox vector tile spec.

 ## Clients